GREEN RIDGE

 GEOLOGY

-Snoqualmie Batholith - Miocene (20 Ma).
+Snoqualmie Batholith - late Oligocene to early Miocene (28 Ma[million years ago] to 22 Ma).
 Uplift and erosion of the Old Cascade Volcanic Arc exposed plutonic rock of the Snoqualmie Batholith near Snoqualmie Pass.
 Intrusive rock types found within the Snoqualmie Batholith range in composition from granite to gabbro.
 Granodiorite is the most prevalent exposed rock type.
 Other lithologies within the batholith include porphyritic dacite, andesite, aplite, and intrusive breccia (Livingston, 1971).

 Most of the Green Ridge breccia exposure lies well within the oxidized supergene environment, with most of the sulfide oxidized to goethite.
 The Green Ridge breccia contains vugs large enough to walk into.
 Many pockets collapsed during mineralization, producing pockets with bare walls and an abundance of doubly terminated crystals.
 Multiple periods of mineralization are recorded in sceptered, inclusion rich, and phantomed quartz crystals.

-There are four private mining claims that cover the area of the exposed Green Ridge breccia body.
-Collecting is not permitted without permission from one of the claim owners.
-If you are interested in purchasing Green Ridge specimens, contact claim owner, Joe George at Cascade Scepters.
+There are three private mining claims that cover the area of the exposed Green Ridge breccia body.
+Collecting is prohibited.

 MINERALS